Kellen Moore

 Kellen Christopher Moore (born July 5, 1988) is an American professional football coach and former quarterback who is the head coach for the New Orleans Saints of the National Football League (NFL).
-He played college football for the Boise State Broncos, setting the Football Bowl Subdivision (FBS) record for quarterback wins.
+He played college football for the Boise State Broncos, receiving Quarterback of the Year twice between 2010 and 2011 and setting the Football Bowl Subdivision (FBS) record for quarterback wins.
 Moore spent most of his professional career from 2012 to 2017 as a backup, seeing playing time with the Dallas Cowboys in 2015.

 After retiring as a player, Moore began a coaching career.
 He served as the offensive coordinator for the Philadelphia Eagles in 2024, winning Super Bowl LIX.
 Moore was named the Saints' head coach the following season.